iamishu2908/Sarcasm-Detection-on-Reddit-comments/README.md

 This project is all about detecting sarcasm in Reddit comments—a tricky but interesting challenge!

-We started by building a model using a Bi-Directional LSTM, which managed to detect sarcasm with about 85% accuracy.
-To make it even better, we introduced BERT, which boosted the model's performance by 70%, especially in recognizing sarcasm in political and darker-themed comments.
+I started by building a model using a Bi-Directional LSTM, which managed to detect sarcasm with about 85% accuracy.
+To make it even better, I introduced BERT, which boosted the model's performance by 70%, especially in recognizing sarcasm in political and darker-themed comments.

 ## Tech Stack